taronull/sapir/README.md

 Whorf is a purely algorithmic layout.
 It's optimised for shortest path travelled 2-dimensionally.
 The essence of Whorf is the vowels on the right-hand side.
 Sapir relocates consonants to add human factors.
 Least used keys are placed on the outer corners.
 This is especially comfortable for relatively shorter pinkies.

-## Optional features
+## Options

-### Shifted punctuations and hidden comma
+### Shifted punctuations & Hidden comma

 ```
 " : .
 ' ; ,
 ```

 Full/double punctuations can be more frequent than their semi/single counterparts.
 If this is your case, Sapir recommends shifted punctuations.

-Also, comma is layered on full stop.
-If you want to separate them, change backtick to comma.
+Comma is layered on full stop.
+If you want separate comma key, you can change backtick to comma like Whorf.

 ### Layers